hydrodynamicstability/Invitation-to-Hydrodynamics/curriculum.md

 </center>

 These problems are meant to be solved using Bernoulli's equation for streamlines, but this requires you to tacitly assume that there is a streamline connecting the air outside the building with air inside the building.
 However, typically the outside air's streamlines will be flowing *around* the building, not through it.
 I am tempted to call this bad physics, an example of what [R. A. Shaw](https://doi.org/10.1119/1.4929153) called the "often over-simplified and even misleading treatments of mass continuity and the Bernoulli equation in introductory physics courses."
+Jerry Gollub (2008)'s condemnation is decisive:  "The single largest difficulty I have encountered in incorporating fluid mechanics into introductory physics courses is that standard textbooks do a poor job in covering fluids."

 ### Classical mechanics